 Fly fishing is a popular hobby, but when you don’t want to invest in a guide you might be wondering if you can still experience the best locations around the country.
 Fortunately, thanks to guides like these, you’ll have no trouble fishing anywhere you’d like.
 Fly fishing can be a lot of fun when you find the right spots.

 If you’re going to plan your own fishing excursions, you’ll need to learn about the best destinations.
 You’ll also need to figure out where to go, when to go, and what you’ll need to take.
-Keep reading to learn about planning a trip to Connetquot River in New York.
+Keep reading to learn about planning a trip to Connetquot River, one of the best trout streams located on Long Island in New York.